bjrimell/travel/README.md

 - Create a file at the above location called index.html and use basic HTML to show some Hello World text.
 - In a terminal window, type the following command to start node: node server.js
 - This starts the application as defined in server.js (i.e. to use the 4 modules express, app, bodyParser, methodOverride, and to initiate the db connection etc.)
 - Test this has worked by visiting http://localhost:8080 in your web browser.
 You should see your back HTML view displayed.
+The reason this view is displayed is because in our routes.js file we have determined that the default thing to do when an undefined url is hit is to open index.html (app.get('*'))
+- Our backend setup work is now complete!
+We are using Node running locally  as a web server to serve up an HTML page as a website.